-9.1 Waterborne and intermodal specific R&D recommendations
+8.1 Waterborne and intermodal specific R&D recommendations

-9.1.1 Operational recommendations
+8.1.1 Operational recommendations

-Regarding pure operational bottlenecks related to waterborne operations and intermodality there are a number of on-going alleviating activities, which also are addressed in the recent updates of the SRAs.
-In addition to a number of projects that have been launched for improving intermodality operations, research has also focused on developing new vessel concepts that enable a better integration of SSS into intermodal operations.
+Regarding pure operational bottlenecks related to waterborne operations (i.e. seagoing and inland waterways), and intermodality there are a number of on-going alleviating activities, which also are addressed in the recent updates of the SRAs.
+In addition to a number of projects that have been launched for improving intermodality operations, research has also focused on developing new vessel concepts that enable a better integration of waterborne transport modes into intermodal operations.
 As of this, R&D recommendations include:

-- Continued focus on further development of cargo handling systems, integrated transport systems, promotion of best practices, efficient terminal lay-out, and port hinterland connections. - Energy efficient and propulsion technologies, including development of non-fossil fuel technology - Development of technology minimizing emission to air and water (i.e. propulsion technologies, exhaust cleaning systems, and grey/black water treatment technology). - Development of vessel concepts creating a stronger link between shortsea and inland waterways - Contribute to increase technology up-take of new innovations - Increase the attractiveness of maritime professions through developing new training programmes, career opportunities, and technology for improving life at sea.
+- Investigation and impact studies of conditions under which slow steaming in EU's short sea routes seems favourable should be accomplished.
+This will inevitably necessitate the creation of a ship speed surveillance system which will make sure the rules will be obeyed even in times of high demand for shipping services.
+Caution should be exercised to avoid reverse modal shifts. - Related to the above, efforts should be directed towards increasing the understanding of what impact "slow steaming" has on the environment, and on the transport industry at large. - Continued focus on further development of cargo handling systems, integrated transport systems, promotion of best practices, efficient terminal lay-out, and port hinterland connections. - Development of technology minimizing emission to air and water (i.e. propulsion technologies, exhaust cleaning systems, and grey/black water treatment technology).
+This also includes investigation of alternative solutions for prolusion technology (i.e. non-fossil) - Development of vessel concepts creating a stronger link between shortsea and inland waterways - Increase the attractiveness of waterborne professions through developing new training programmes, career opportunities, and technology for improving life at sea and on inland waterways.

-9.1.2 ICT and transportation technology recommendations
+8.1.2 ICT and transportation technology recommendations